raspberrypilearning/this-sprite-needs-you/en/step_3.md

 **Debug:** You might find some bugs in your project that you need to fix.
 Here are some common bugs.

---- collapse ---
-Each debug in a collapse or ingredient
---- /collapse ---

 You might find a bug not listed here.
 Can you figure out how to fix it?